2018 YOUTH REPRESENTATIVES

 Yasmin is a Silver Duke of Edinburgh’s International Awardee, and recently completed a research internship with International Lawyers for West Papua and will be interning with the pacific women’s network in Melbourne in December-January.
 She was the youngest delegate this year to attend the ASEAN-Australia Special Summit invited by the prime minister, is currently Chair for the Victorian Government’s youth Congress, is a member for the Youth Advisory Committee for her local ACT Senator, is a Plan International Ambassador fighting for greater foreign aid for girls in developing regions and is a member of expert working group for women, peace and security for equality rights international.
 Yasmin has also worked at 180 degrees consulting, the largest youth led consultancy that advises NGOs/social enterprise on methods to increase their impact, is a writer for UN Youth Assembly and published a Fairfax article on gender discrimination in politics, which was shared by Q&A, and the ABC later interviewed her.
 She was World Bank’s youth Ambassador for their #endpoverty campaign and interned with 2017 Nobel Peace Prize winning NGO the international campaign to abolish Nuclear weapons.

-APPLICATIONS NOW OPEN FOR APEC VOICES OF THE FUTURE 2018
+APPLICATIONS NOW CLOSED FOR APEC VOICES OF THE FUTURE 2018

 Venue: Port Moresby, Papua New Guinea